nhrap-hazus/export/README.md

 1. Download zip folder of tool from GitHub, unzip

-2. Double-click "hazus-export-tool.bat"
+2. Double-click "hazus-export-tool.py"

-3. If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hazus-export-tool.bat" again
+3. If you don't have the Hazus Python Library installed, follow the prompt to install, then double-click "hazus-export-tool.py" again

 4. Select a scenario from those stored in your desktop Hazus database, listed in the drop-down menu

 5. Name the report file - you will be able to change the report title later

 6. Type important notes about your Hazus model run (inputs, date, settings, version, etc.) in the Metadata/Notes section - these are required for sharing your data later!

 7. Select the types of summaries you want - text files, shape files, a pdf report, and/or a json file